entuland/wesh/README.md

     wesh:canvas08 (tin ingot)
     wesh:canvas16 (bronze ingot) - wesh:canvas gives you wesh:canvas16, kept for compatibility
     wesh:canvas32 (gold ingot)
-    wesh:canvas64 (diamond) read *careful* notice after the screenshot
+    wesh:canvas64 (diamond) read notice after the screenshot

 ![Canvas recipe](/screenshots/canvas-recipe.png)

-*CAREFUL* the largest canvas size may hang your game and crash it!
-Even if it doesn't crash it will most likely produce a mesh that the game isn't able to deal with!

-You'll most likely end up with a dull gray miniature in the inventory and with a completely transparent node when placed in the world.

-This has been added to the mod just to let everybody (in particular the devs, if they're interested to) investigate on the thing.
+The largest canvas size is definitely able to crash your game or to create meshes too complex to be rendered if you try to grab too many nodes.

+For that reason, there is an optional limit for the amount of captured faces.
+That limit can be freely altered or disabled in the capture dialog.
+If you don't alter that limit the game shouldn't crash and should always generate working meshes.

 # How to use